bduong4/just-the-docs/docs/task_3.md

 ---

-1. Get ID and password of the remote desktop that you want to access under `Your ID`.
+1. Get ID and password of the remote computer that you want to access under `Your ID`.
 This located under `Allow Remote Control` on the left panel.
 - Note: The password may be [a temporary password or a permanent password](https://bduong4.github.io/just-the-docs/docs/task_1/).

 2. On your local computer, enter the ID of the remote computer in the `Partner ID` field.
 This is located under the `Control Remote Computer` on the right panel.